 My managerial background and the wisdom that I have gained thus far as a career professional provide me with many resources that will be helpful to my career in nursing as I have come into contact with many types of people and have come to excel at teamwork and professional networking.

 In particular, I look forward to working with the elderly, especially those with estranged relationships or little to no family left.
-When my grandmother suffered a stroke and was in the hospital for several weeks, it broke my heart to see so many elderly sick and all alone.
-I want to care for them during their final days and do all that I can to keep them as comfortable and happy as possible.
+When my grandmother suffered a stroke and was in the hospital for several weeks, it broke my heart to see many elderly sick and alone.
+I want to care for them during their final days and do all I can to keep them as comfortable and happy as possible.

-In retrospect, I see very clearly now that caregiving was always a definitive part of my nature.
-It was during those moments when I was provided for others in need that I felt most alive.
-As a child of immigrants in a foreign world, I had to grow up quickly and take on many responsibilities at an early age.
-To make ends meet, my parents worked 14-hour shifts at a clothing factory, leaving my brother and I to take care of the house and look after one another at an early age.
+In retrospect, I see now that caregiving was always a definitive part of my nature.
+I felt most alive during those moments when I provided for others in need.
+As a child of immigrants in a foreign world, I had to grow up quickly and take on many responsibilities early.
+To make ends meet, my parents worked 14-hour shifts at a clothing factory, leaving my brother and meI to take care of the house and look after one another at an early age.
 While my older brother provided me with a sense of security, I took on the nurturing and caregiving role.
-Whenever my brother got sick, I took care of him just as my mother would.
-When my mother was sick, I cooked and cleaned knowing it would help ease the load.
+Whenever my brother got sick, I cared for him just as my mother did.
+When my mother was ill, I cooked and cleaned, helping ease the load.
 When my father suffered an accident and could not walk for weeks, I tended to his needs and assisted my mother in nursing him back to health.

-Thus, early on, I learned the inexplicable rewarding satisfaction that came from taking care of others while putting my own needs aside.
-Although I did not know it at the time, it set the cornerstone for who I would become for the rest of my life.
+Thus, I learned the inexplicable rewarding satisfaction of caring for others and putting my needs aside.
+Although I did not know it then, it set the cornerstone for who I would become for the rest of my life.

 Thank you from the bottom of my heart for your consideration of my application.